piermatt/piermatt.github.io/_pages/about.md

 Mattia Pierpaoli is an enthusiastic researcher with main interests and expertise in carbon nanomaterials for environmental applications, focusing on water pollutant sensing and remediation.

-Now, he is probably in the Lab working on <a href='https://piermatt.github.io/projects/PHOENIX/'>novel sustainable electrodes</a> to clean water or growing some  <a href='https://piermatt.github.io/projects/argentum/'>fancy nanostructure</a> by MPCVD.
+Now, he is probably in the Lab working on <a href='https://piermatt.github.io/projects/PHOENIX/'>novel sustainable electrodes</a> to clean water or growing some  <a href='https://piermatt.github.io/projects/argentum/'>fancy nanostructure</a> by MPCVD for advanced sensing.
 He currently holds the position of Associate Professor at the Gdansk University of Technology (Poland), Faculty of Electronics, Telecommunications and Informatics.